 - You have liver lesions because another type of cancer has spread.
 If colon, pancreatic, or other types of cancer have spread to your liver, CyberKnife can be an effective, safe, and convenient liver cancer treatment in Los Angeles to use along with other therapies.

 - Your liver tumor has come back.
 If you’ve treated liver tumors before, but the cancer has come back, CyberKnife can precisely target and destroy the cancer cells that other treatments have missed.

 - You’re not in the best of health.
 Traditional cancer treatment and the effects of liver cancer can take a toll on your body.
 Non-invasive CyberKnife treatments have minimal side effects, require no painful compression devices or breath holds, and provide a gentler, more comfortable treatment alternative.

-- Refusing surgery: You don’t want to have traditional surgery.
+- If you don’t want to have traditional surgery.
 If you prefer not to have surgery to treat your liver cancer, CyberKnife can provide an effective and safe alternative treatment for Los Angeles patients.

-Having radiosurgery instead of traditional surgery provides a number of benefits for you, including:
+Having radiosurgery instead of traditional surgery provides several advantages, including:

 - Extremely accurate radiation directly to the tumor.

 - No incisions, no surgery.